aws-samples/nonprofit-samples/Resilience_Agent/README.md

 Where `YOUR-BUCKET-NAME` is the name of the bucket you're using to store session information.

 10. Once that's complete, you should be able to run your agent running in AgentCore runtime!
 Open [invoke-agentcore.py](invoke-agentcore.py) and modify lines 13-15 for your environment.
 Then call `python invoke-agentcore.py`.

+## Going even farther

+As a next step, you could modify the agent to use AgentCore Memory instead of storing session data in S3.
+However, that task was not done here simply because the way this agent is designed, there isn't a need for any sort of long-term memory persistence.